TonyMeiDeveloper/GuideOnTheSide/Step 1: Deploy Virtual Server.md

 ##Fourth Configuration
-Forth configuartion is adding more storage to your virtual server, but keep in mind that there is a limit on storage for Free Tier customers.
+Fourth configuartion is adding more storage to your virtual server, but keep in mind that there is a limit on storage for Free Tier customers.

 ![alt tag](https://github.com/TonyMeiDeveloper/GuideOnTheSide/blob/master/GuidePictures/config4.png)